Simply Perfect Vanilla Cupcakes

 So that’s the dry ingredients.
 Now the wet ingredients.
 Lots of stuff happening here!
 Unlike my very vanilla cupcakes where you use melted butter, you will cream butter and sugar together here.
 This helps to produce an all-around cakier cupcake.
 I mean think about it: a fluffy mixture of butter and sugar is a fantastic base for making FLUFFY cupcakes, right?
 And then there are the egg whites.
 No egg yolks allowed.
 You’ll use 3 egg whites to give the cupcakes their structure, while also keeping them pristine white.
 Since we are losing a little fat from the missing egg yolks, we can add that back in via sour cream and whole milk.
 Baking’s so cool isn’t it?!?

 Sour cream is a power ingredient here; it lightens up the crumb.
 Though my fave Greek yogurt could be used in its place, I find that cupcakes made with sour cream are less dense.
 Light and fluffy is the goal and sour cream is how we’ll reach it.

 Vanilla bean is also pretty important.
 When I was testing these homemade vanilla cupcakes out last week (did you catch it on my Instagram story?), I found the overall flavor was lacking when I just used vanilla extract.
 Enter vanilla beans. ♥ I’ve gotten a lot of questions about where to purchase vanilla beans.
-I can usually find them at Whole Foods, but lately I’ve been ordering them offline.
+I can usually find them at Whole Foods, but lately I’ve been ordering them online.
 So simple.